khueue/crisp/README.md

 Crisp is a tiny unit testing tool designed for ease of use and simplicity.
 It is basically just a wrapper around a very basic idea: keeping small and simple tests close to the code at hand.

+Crisp is licensed under the MIT license.
+See LICENSE.

 ## Compatibility

 Crisp should be compatible with at least: